Championships Organized by School and Season

 7. Since a Division I-A or I-AA championship could be considered either the top divisional championship for that sport (State) or the second, the sport's team W/L pages, sport's championship totals pages, and the school pages (http://www.rihssports.com/CHAMPIONSHIPS%20ORGANIZED/BY%20SCHOOL/School%20Pages.html) clearly state whether it is State or non-State; All other references to Division I or Class A refer to State

-8. The list of New England (http://www.rihssports.com/CHAMPIONSHIPS%20ORGANIZED/RI%20New%20England%20Championships.htm) and National championships (http://www.rihssports.com/CHAMPIONSHIPS%20ORGANIZED/RI%20National%20Championships.htm) won by Rhode Island schools is not complete.
-The gaps from the list of Rhode Island team champions are listed below.
-If you can fill in any of these or individual championship gaps (such as golf or tennis), please let me know.
+8. The list of New England (http://www.rihssports.com/CHAMPIONSHIPS%20ORGANIZED/RI%20New%20England%20Championships.htm) and National championships (http://www.rihssports.com/CHAMPIONSHIPS%20ORGANIZED/RI%20National%20Championships.htm) won by Rhode Island schools may not be complete.
+The gaps from the list of Rhode Island individual and team champions are listed below.
+If you can assist in filling these gaps please email firstname.lastname@example.org.

 Links for Scores and Schedules